Silents on DVD and silents online

 Eleven silent animation film from the UCLA Film and Television Archive, from 1900 to 1928, covering different types of animation, backed up with extensive notes.
 All content is downloadable.

 Clips from 100 years of filming wildlife, with thirteen (so far) precious titles from the silent era, from filmmakers such as Percy Smith, Oliver Pike and Cherry Kearton.
 Bioscope guide here.

 YouTube is awash with silent material, much of it lifted from DVDs.
 It’s immoral if not criminal for the most part, but it also makes so much available that most would never otherwise see, and some of what’s available is legitimately there (how is the average punter to judge?).
 Moreover there is much original, or semi-original content to be found there in the form of tributes (fan productions adding music to silent videos), mashups (rather more creative edits blending modern music with silent montages) and new soundtracks.
-The Videos with Bibi site provides a guide to some of the silent film content on YouTube.

 Please let me know of any sites which fit the Bioscope’s criteria which aren’t listed above, and I’ll add them.